SBS Transit appeals for info on man who 'slapped and hit' bus captains

 SBS Transit has alerted all its bus captains and traffic inspectors to be on a lookout for the assailant.
 "We would also like to appeal to members of the public to assist by contacting the police if they have any information," its spokesperson said.

+Police confirmed a report has been lodged and said they have established the identity of the suspect.
+They added that investigations are ongoing.

-Late Saturday, executive secretary of the National Transport Workers' Union Melvin Yong said a police report had been lodged, adding that such acts of violence should not be tolerated.
+Late Saturday, executive secretary of the National Transport Workers' Union Melvin Yong said such acts of violence should not be tolerated.
 "Our bus captains deserve our respect as they work hard to perform the important task of transporting our commuters safely to their destinations," he wrote on Facebook.

 - CNA/ly